Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Key-Set Pocket Watch

 As the name suggests, a key-set pocket watch is set with a key.
 Some watches use the same key to set and wind the watch; others have different keys for setting and winding.
 If your watch has two keys, then it's important to determine which key best fits each winding arbor.
 Using a key that is too big will soon round off the square corners of the winding arbor and then you'll have a much bigger repair problem.
 If you don't have keys for your watch, a watchmaker who specializes in vintage repairs can probably supply one for you.
+We have full sets of winding keys available on our Watch Accessories page.
+We also stock single keys in select sizes.

 Setting a watch with a key is accomplished by turning the arbor that carries the hands.
 If your center arbor is square in shape, then you have a key-set watch.
 When setting, keep the key perpendicular to the dial and make sure you don't disturb the horizontal alignment of the hands.
 The minute hand and hour hand must remain perfectly flat and parallel after you're finished setting the watch.